GDPR Privacy Notice

 We keep your personal data for no longer than reasonably necessary.

-We have a legal obligation to retain records for 8 years after the conclusion of treatment.
+We have a legal obligation to retain records for 8 years after the conclusion of any treatment.

 How do we protect your information?